TriumphLLC/Blend4Web/doc_src/project_manager.rst

     :depth: 3
     :backlinks: entry

-Since version 15.09, the SDK includes a project managment feature, which makes it possible to:
+Since version 15.09, the SDK includes a project management feature, which makes it possible to:

     * browse the full list and file structure of the projects;